 The city isn’t as beautiful as others in Cuba – especially if you compare it to Havana or Trinidad.
 Most of its colonial charm has long gone, and Baracoa has a beaten up look thanks to the incessant wind, the regular rain, and the hurricanes.
 Yet, it is a pleasant city to explore, probably because it is incredibly laid back and unpretentious.

-It will take no more than a couple of hours to explore it.
+It will take you no more than a couple of hours to explore it.
 Make sure to visit the Cathedral, to admire the many murals celebrating Guevara, the revolution and other prominent figures of that time, and to go to the Malecon, the city’s waterfront.

 Eat the delicious food

 Food in Cuba is good but it will hardly awaken your taste buds.
 Except in Baracoa, where you can expect to have one glorious meal after the other.
-Cuisine in this part of the country is simply different from that of other places – full of flavors, significantly more eclectic, and by no means obvious.
+Cuisine in this part of the country is simply different from that of other places – full of flavor, significantly more eclectic, and by no means obvious.
 You will dream about the food in Baracoa for the rest of your trip – that surely happened to me when all I could find for dinner was (fresh but) boring grilled fish with white rice.

 Among the dishes you absolutely have to try in Baracoa there is shrimps, octopus or even lobster in coconut sauce.
 It just is heavenly.